johnschoeman/graphql-demo/GraphQL_Slides.md

 - allows for easy client side cacheing

 - Allows for parallelization of workflow.
+(FE / BE)

+- Can integrate legacy systems, micro services, external apis, etc, and hide that complexity from the client

+- Removes time consuming coordination of defining the api, can focus on the data.

 ---